-- Optimisation and control of industrial operations
+- Optimising and controlling industrial operations for maximum efficiency

-- Environmental management, monitoring and pollution control
+- Leading efforts in environmental management, monitoring, and pollution control

 -

 Chemical engineers design, create and optimise the systems and equipment used in chemical, industrial, biological and environmental processes.
 They produce a range of materials, from fuels and fertilisers to processed foods, beer and wine, polymers and pharmaceuticals.
-They also design and operate large-scale chemical process equipment and factories, and play an important role in making industries safer, more efficient and cleaner.
+They also design and operate large-scale chemical process equipment and factories, and play an important role in making industries safer, more efficient and more sustainable.

 -